briandbl/btle-test/README.md

 btle-test
 =========

+Stripped down version of btstack which only contains the Bluetooth Low Energy part.

-Testing Bluetooth Low Energy part of btstack using a BT4.0 USB dongle.
+Testing is done using a BT4.0 USB dongle from Delock which contains a Broadcom chipset.